BrainEnergyLab/HCvsV1_NVC_Manuscript/README.md

 Run the 'capSpacing_fromDistMap.mat' to find all the distance maps in the experimental directory and find the capillary spacing for multiple percentiles.
 This will then get average capillary spacings per recording, and then an overall average (from these averages) per region.
 This cap spacing info can then be fed into the oxygen diffusion model.

 Run the top function 'runpdesinglecapDwall.mat' to run the oxygen diffusion model for both regions, based on the capillary spacings inputted.
 This will call the subfunction 'pdesinglecapDwall.mat' which calculates the oxygen diffusion across the tissue based on a single capillary with a wall in an arena with specified spacings to the nearest capillary.

+# Supplementary Figure 1

+extractLScalcium.mat, cutByLScalc.mat

+Run 'extractLScalcium.mat' to search for the calcium.tif file and create a trace of light intensity changes over time (i.e. when calcium activity increases vs baseline).
+You must also have run the mat file to extract RBCV or diameter over time within the same directory (NB/ see info for figure 2).

+Use the cutByLScalc.mat file to detect peaks in the calcium, and cut around corresponding RBCV or diameter traces (need to edit prefs / matfile search to look for velocity or diameter file).